 A Bollywood film festival would be a fun and unique annual event.

-The United Kingdom pavilion is largely British-based, but there are nods here and there to Ireland and Scotland.
+The United Kingdom pavilion is largely British-based, but there are nods here and there to N. Ireland and Scotland.
 I’d love to see the UK pavilion expanded to allow for more influence from N. Ireland, Scotland, and Wales.

 An annual Highland games celebration, inspired by Brave, could be a unique event to draw in visitors.
 Second that for a BIG St. Patrick’s Day festival!